Offline-online approximation of multiscale eigenvalue problems with random defects: Setting and numerical methods

-As we utilize quadrilateral meshes in this work, $\mathcal{Q}_1(\mathcal{T}_H)$ is the space of piecewise polynomials of partial degree $\leq 1$.
 The fine space $V_h$ on which the reference solution is defined, is constructed similarly as $V_H$ but based on a refined mesh $\mathcal T_h$.
 We assume that the coarse mesh size $H$ is an integer multiple of the periodicity length $\varepsilon$, which together with the periodicity of the coefficient gives additional structure to our problem.

-In this study, we let the bounded, surjective projection operator $I_H$ to be constructed via
+To distinguish coarse- and fine-scale features, the LOD method utilizes a quasi-local linear operator $I_H: V \to V_H$.
+The kernel space captures the fine-scale components unresolved by $V_H$.